anniefenton/milestone-project-1/README.md

 - **Balsamiq** used to create wireframes in the README.md file.

 ## Testing
+### Testing User Stories
+1. **As a new customer and forager I want:**

+ **i to learn about foraging in my local area.**

+The gallery.html page details plants that can be found in the local area and directs users to further information about them.

+**ii to learn more about the organisation and their values.**

+The home.html page includes a brief synopsis of the organisation's values.

+**iii a website in which I can easily see the dates, times, and locations of walks**

+The home.html page includes an easy to find schedule at the bottom of the page.

+**iv to be able to sign up to the mailing list and find the organisation's social links.**

+A contact form is included on the contact.html page.
+Links to social media sites are on the footer of every page.

+**iv to see the pricing of these walks.**

+This information is included on the home.html page.

+2. **As a returning customer and forager I want:**

+**i a website in which I can easily see the dates, times, and locations of walks.**

+The home.html page includes a brief synopsis of the organisation's values.

+**ii the ability to see images of commonly foraged plants on the website.**

+The gallery.html page details plants that can be found in the local area and directs users to further information about them.

+3. **As a potential guide I want:**

+**i to find out about the organisation's values and interests to see if they match up to mine.**

+This information is included on the home.html page.

+**ii to see the schedule of current walks to see if I could add to it.**

+The home.html page includes an easy to find schedule at the bottom of the page.

+**iii To register my interest as a new guide**

+A separate contact form for potential guides has been included on the contact.html page.
+It has a clear heading to distinguish it from the other form.

 ### Validators
 The HTML and CSS code was run through the validators and changes made where they could be made.
 There were no errors in the CSS code.
 ### Known bugs